canturk/qmtoolbox/README.md

 It performs high fedelity measurement and generate squeezed states of the HO which can be either electrical or mechanical resonator.

-The measurement protocol consists of repeating procedure in Fig.S1 [1].
+The measurement protocol, which is based on quantum nondemolishing measurement type protocol, consists of repeating procedure in Fig.S1 [1].
 The qubit and HO start in a separable state where qubit is in ground and HO in thermal (or coherent or Fock) state respectively.

-The qubit is controlled by resonant pulses (e.g spin echo or CPMG sequence) as shown in Fig.1(a) or Fig.S1.
-The evolution of combined system described by master equation in Lindblad form (S14) within control pulse and free precession times is numerically computed by mesolve in QuTiP [www.qutip.org] governed by the Hamiltonian (S15).
+The qubit is controlled by resonant pulses (e.g spin echo or CPMG sequence) as shown in Fig.S1.
+The evolution of combined system described by master equation in Lindblad form (S14) within control pulse and free precession times is numerically computed by *mesolve* in QuTiP [www.qutip.org] governed by the Hamiltonian (S15).
 The influence of the qubit dephasing induced by its intrinsic environment or 1/f noise (S13) is considered in the Hamiltonian (S15).
 Similarly,